jobs attributable to the iOS and App Store ecosystem1

 Apple employees in Europe

-The App Store has opened up enormous opportunities for European developers by enabling them to bring their apps to millions of customers around the world.
-The incredible growth of the app economy has also spawned hundreds of thousands of jobs that did not exist before.
+The App Store creates enormous opportunities for European developers and enables them to bring their apps to millions of customers around the world.

-The number of Apple jobs based in Europe has grown substantially over the past decade to more than 18,000.
+The number of Apple jobs based in Europe has grown substantially to 22,000.
 These jobs require people with a wide variety of skills — including sales, supply chain and risk management, operations, manufacturing and customer service.

 Apple employees in Europe